The greatest Scottish tours any intrepid traveller would be a fool to miss.

 - Group size: Groups are capped at 15 people.

-5. The Jacobite Experience (2 days)
+5. The Jacobite Experience (two days)

 Explore the Scottish Highlands and learn about its Jacobite history in two days with this engrossing tour.
 You’ll even get to ride one of the stream trains featured in the Harry Potter movies.
 Yes, dreams do come true.